Revolutionary Goans Party

-The Revolutionary Goans Party (abbr.
-RGP) is a regional party in the Indian state of Goa.
-First registered as a non-governmental organization when founded in March 2017, it received recognition as a political party from the Election Commission of India in 2022.
-The party contested 38 seats in the 2022 Goa Legislative Assembly election, winning the St Andre constituency.
-The party's "anti-migrant" policies have been classified as similar to the Maharashtra Navnirman Sena (MNS).
+The Revolutionary Goans Party (RGP) is a regional party in the Indian state of Goa.
+It was first founded as a non-governmental organization on 3 March 2017 under the name Revolutionary Goans (RG).
+The party later received recognition as a political party from the Election Commission of India on 1 January 2022.
+In its debut election, the party contested 38 seats in the 2022 Goa Legislative Assembly election and won the St. Andre constituency.

 Person of Goan Origin Bill 2019

-The introduction of the bill became a major election plant for the Revolutionary Goans Party which defines a person of Goan origin as “A person of Goan Origin” of the state of Goa shall mean a person who is or whose either parent or grandparent was born in Goa prior to 20 December 1961 or who had a permanent habitation in Goa prior to 20 December 1961 and who were citizens of India post-liberation irrespective of nationality or passport they hold currently.
+A central component of the Revolutionary Goans Party's platform is a bill that defines "Person of Goan Origin."
+According to the proposed criteria, this includes individuals (or their ancestors up to two generations) who were born or resided in Goa before 20 December 1961.
+The definition requires that the individual became an Indian citizen post-annexation, irrespective of nationality or passport they hold currently.

 To protect the rights of the person of Goan origin of State of Goa in respect of jobs, benefits of various government schemes, education, Comunidade land and Government, semi-Government plots/apartments/shops, promotions and to make certain other provisions connected therewith.

 Where it is expedient to give better protection to the person of Goan origin in view of special Portuguese laws, provisions of code of Comunidade, effect of late independence of Goa on education opportunities for Goans, Peculiar social and economic changes affecting Goans and changing demography vis-a-vis small size of the state and its population.